-Where the faculty member declines an invitation extended under the preceding paragraph or the President, after reasonable efforts, is unable to arrange a meeting within a reasonable time after extending such an invitation, or if a meeting is held and no mutually agreeable settlement is reached, the President, if he intends to proceed with a recommendation of dismissal, shall so inform the faculty member in writing and shall set out his reasons for so doing.
+Where the faculty member declines an invitation extended under the preceding paragraph or the President, after reasonable efforts, is unable to arrange a meeting within a reasonable time after extending such an invitation, or if a meeting is held and no mutually agreeable settlement is reached, the President, if they intend to proceed with a recommendation of dismissal, shall so inform the faculty member in writing and shall set out their reasons for so doing.
 Such reasons shall be set out in sufficient particularity to allow the faculty member to prepare a reply.

-- The President shall at the same time advise the faculty member whether he/she intends to refer his intended recommendation to the Review chairperson.
-If the President indicates that he intends to refer the matter to the Review chairperson, he shall forward to the Review chairperson a copy of the information given to the faculty member. - If the President does not indicate to the faculty member that he/she intends to refer the matter to the Review chairperson, the faculty member may require the President to do so by notice given in writing to the President within fourteen days after the faculty member is notified under this provision of the President's intention to recommend his dismissal.
-Upon being required to refer the matter, the President shall do so in the manner specified in the preceding paragraph. - If the President does not indicate to the faculty member that he/she intends to refer the matter to the Review chairperson and the faculty member does not require him to do so in the manner and within the time specified in the preceding paragraph, the matter need not be referred to the Review chairperson.
+- 4 The President shall at the same time advise the faculty member whether they intend to refer their intended recommendation to the Review Chairperson.
+If the President indicates that they intend to refer the matter to the Review Chairperson, they shall forward to the Review Chairperson a copy of the information given to the faculty member. - 5 If the President does not indicate to the faculty member that they intend to refer the matter to the Review Chairperson, the faculty member may require the President to do so by notice given in writing to the President within fourteen days after the faculty member is notified under this provision of the President's intention to recommend his dismissal.
+Upon being required to refer the matter, the President shall do so in the manner specified in the preceding paragraph. - 6 If the President does not indicate to the faculty member that they intend to refer the matter to the Review Chairperson and the faculty member does not require the President to do so in the manner and within the time specified in the preceding paragraph, the matter need not be referred to the Review Chairperson.